 This past summer, the Ottawa Chapter of Faith & the Common Good collaborated with a new environmental effort: the Wild Pollinator Partners (WPP) network.
 This new initiative in Eastern Ontario was created to share information, resources and experience on native pollinators and it also has the goal to help liaise between local groups such as teachers, researchers, NGO’s and local residents.
-WPP saw a need to support and promote the important pollination benefits that native bees and other species of insects provide to the local ecology.
+WPP saw a need to support and promote the important pollination benefits that native bees and other native species of insects provide to the local ecology.
 They realized that many people were not aware that wild bees, which are mostly solitary bees, are key to local pollination in both cities and the countryside.
 The belief that we are dependent solely on European Honeybees (an introduced species) to do all pollination is false.
 However Honeybees compete for the same nectar and pollen as our native species so it is crucial to provide native wildflower habitat to ensure the health of local populations of pollinators.

 The Jaffari Community Centre is a proud member of ClimateWise Business Network.
 The organization is currently participating in Faith & the Common Good’s energy benchmarking program.

 The Jaffari Community Centre’s sustainability journey demonstrates how passionate people can impact the way a community acts on climate change.
 A few like-minded women were the forerunners of a sustainability movement that effectively shifted the way community members think and act.
 Their “Eco team”, which started five years ago with a grass roots approach to reducing waste is now a fully integrated eight-member Eco Board, working to improve the Centre’s overall sustainability method.